Skip to content

 If you have a disability, ask to use the OmniBallot Tablet Accessible Voting System at the polls.
 This offers you three options – a touchpad on the screen, keypad with braille, or paddle system.
 After you make your selections, you will receive a printed paper ballot showing your choices.
 You can also access OmniBallot Online from anywhere so you can complete your ballot, print and return it by mail or in person to the Town/City Clerk or your polling place.
 Read more about voting rights as a person with a disability.

 Voting early is quick and easy.
-Walk into your Town Clerk’s office after ballots are delivered, request a ballot, complete and return it to your Clerk.
+Walk into your Town or City Clerk’s office after ballots are delivered, request a ballot, complete and return it to your Clerk.
 You can request a ballot by phone, mail, or onlineView our Guide to Mail-In or Absentee Voting for instructions on how to request, complete, and return a mail-in ballot in Vermont.

 Learn More